-Once these processes are done, they will be looking for underwriting bodies to invest.
+Once these processes are done, they will look for underwriting bodies to invest.

 Generally, they are Investment Banks or Financial Institutions.
 These investment banks deal a huge role in the primary market.
-They are responsible for providing the initial amount to the company and buy the complete equities or bonds.
-For which, they earn some commission on their service.
+They are responsible for providing the initial amount to the company and buying the complete equities or bonds.
+For which they earn some commission on their service.

-Later, they sell those securities to investors who apply for IPO in the primary market.
-Underwriting Bodies are the primary indicators for investors for applying for an IPO.
-It can be a group of underwriters or an individual underwriter can buy all the shares.
+Later, they sell those securities to investors who apply for an IPO in the primary market.
+Underwriting Bodies are the primary indicators for investors applying for an IPO.
+It can be a group of underwriters, or an individual underwriter can buy all the shares.

-Recently, Burger King IPO was released and it was completely subscribed in 2 hours of open.
+Recently, Burger King IPO was released, and it was completely subscribed in 2 hours of opening.
 The Underwriting Bodies of this IPO were,

 - Kotak Mahindra Capital Company Limited.

 - CLSA India Private Limited.

 The distribution function of New issues can happen in the primary market.
 New prospectus issues make these distributions.
 Where a large group of the public can buy these issues and provide.